informatik-mannheim/gcatcirc/README.md

 # gcatcirc
-## Genetic Code Analysis Toolkit for R - CGAT Circular package (gcatcirc)
+## Genetic Code Analysis Toolkit for R - GCAT Circular package (gcatcirc)

 ### _under construction_
 Version 0.1 is only a beta and not ready for use.